Can You Use Nitrogen for Plasma Cutting? A Practical Guide

 Choose nitrogen when the specification prioritizes clean cut quality, minimal dross formation, and high precision on nonferrous alloys.
 Its inert behavior suppresses oxidation, sharpens edge definition, and supports higher traverse rates.

-Although nitrogen elevates operational costs, it offsets some expense by extending consumable life; electrodes and nozzles commonly exceed 1,000 starts, stabilizing process capability in production.
+Although nitrogen costs more to run, it offsets some expense by extending consumable life.
+Electrodes and nozzles commonly exceed 1,000 starts, which stabilizes process capability in production environments.

 For cost-sensitive work or mild steel cutting where oxide edges are acceptable, compressed air remains practical.